4 killed after container truck overturns, falls on autorickshaw in central Delhi: Police | Law-Order

 The owner of the truck, Jitender, told police that the vehicle loaded with rice was going from Sonipat in Haryana to the Tughlakabad depot, the DCP said.

-Legal action is being taken and further investigation is underway, police said.
+Legal action is being taken and further investigation is underway, the police said.

-After the post-mortem examinations conducted at the hospital, the bodies were handed over to the family members of the deceased, police said.
+After the post-mortem examinations conducted at the hospital, the bodies were handed over to the family members of the deceased, they said.

 Singh and his nephew boarded the autorickshaw from Shastri Park, police said, adding that Surender was taking them to Sarai Kale Khan, while Jay was also accompanying him when the incident occurred.